PaigeNola/2605-PersonalWebsite/README.md

 Make sure you have met all of the following requirements:

 ## GitHub repository, with:
-- More than one branch (including main), with descriptive branch name(s)
 - More than one commit, with descriptive commit messages
 - A functional website that fulfills the requirements, and includes four pages: home, about, work/portfolio, contact
 - A persistent header with links